 The refs threw their hands up, TOUCHDOWN!
 Western Michigan went from 38-34 to 38-41 to pull out one of the most remarkable wins that people won’t be able to stop talking about for a long time.

-I don’t know if they practiced that or just was all in one mind at that time, but it was remarkable.
+I don’t know if they practiced that or just were all in one mind at that time, but it was remarkable.
 You’d have to watch it yourself to believe it…